prove-ai/observability-pipeline/docs/guides/configuration-reference.md

 **File Location:** `docker-compose/prometheus.yaml`

-**When to Edit:** Adjusting scrape intervals, configuring remote storage, or modifying scrape targets
+**When to Edit:** Adjusting scrape intervals, configuring remote storage, or modifying scrape targets based on your deployment profile

 ### Configuration Overview

-The Prometheus configuration has 3 main sections:
+The Prometheus configuration has 3 main sections that correspond to the scenarios outlined in the config file:

 ```
 ┌────────────────────────────────────┐